ORGY OF THE DEAD

 Overall: MEH

-Herschell Gordon Lewis' take on the vampire film, (particularly his modern day version of Dracula), is as embarrassing and silly as any ever made.
-Yet it still maintains a level of likability even amongst its multitude of shortcomings.
-As usual, Lewis' ambitious far outstretch his meager means.
+Herschell Gordon Lewis' take on the vampire film, (particularly his modern day version of Dracula), is as embarrassing and silly as any.
+That said, it still maintains a level of likability even amongst its multitude of shortcomings.
+As usual, Lewis' ambitious exceed his meager means.
 Without the budget nor competent filmmaking abilities at his disposal, A Taste of Blood is hilariously inept in the usual technical areas involving sound design, editing, and pacing.
-The acting is actually fine considering how poor such Z-level movies usually are, though the dialog is made up of all the dumb cliches you can think of.
-Yet the aforementioned pacing problem is quite the obstacle to overcome.
-At nearly two hours in length, the movie is way too long and nearly every sequence can noticeably be trimmed to keep things moving at even the most borderline engaging stride.
-We are in trouble from early on where it takes eons for anything to start happening and in the meantime Lewis is oblivious to the fact that he does not need to show countless long scenes of his characters walking and talking about things that are completely worthless to the story.
-From a blood and guts standpoint, Taste is sadly one of the man's least-gory as well which is yet another unfortunate mistake.
-It would be nice to say that it is a worthwhile and curious vampire cinema footnote to seek out, but that is far too generous of a declaration.
+The acting is agreeable considering how poor such Z-level movies usually are, though the dialog is made up of all of the dumb cliches that you can think of.
+Still, the aforementioned pacing problem is the obstacle to overcome.
+At nearly two hours in length, this is insultingly too long and nearly every sequence can be trimmed to keep things moving at even the most borderline engaging stride.
+We are in trouble from early on where it takes eons for anything to start happening and in the meantime, Lewis is oblivious to the fact that he does not need to show countless long scenes of his characters walking and talking about things that are unnecessary to the story.
+Worse yet, this is sadly one of Lewis' least-gory crud rocks, such blood and guts otherwise at least meriting the very existence of much of his work.

 Friday, December 21, 2018